camusdb/camusdb.github.io/docs/prepared-statements.md

 purpose of the feature.
 A client that prefers a binding by name maps its own arguments onto the ordinals locally.
 It uses the published names for that map.

-The .NET client for gRPC does that work for you.
-`ExecuteQueryAsync(new { id, name })` binds by the name of a property.
-It ignores the case, and it accepts the name with or without the leading `@`.
-It then sends the ordinals.
+The .NET and TypeScript connectors do that work for you.
+A caller binds values by name, with or without the leading `@`, and the connector sends the ordinals.

 Two conditions are an error: a property that matches no parameter, and a parameter with no property.
 Neither one becomes a silent `NULL`.
 A spelling